raspberrypilearning/sensehat-scratch-mp3-player/en/step_3.md

 --- /task ---

 --- task ---
 Now click on the green flag to play your track as the disco lights start.
 Make sure you have speakers or headphones plugged into your Raspberry Pi.
-You might also need to change the sound output to **Analog** by right-clicking on the speaker icon in the header bar of the desktop and then clicking this option.
+You might also need to change the sound output to **Analog** by right-clicking on the speaker icon in the header bar of the desktop and then clicking on this option.
 ![analog](images/analog.png)
 --- /task ---